What is FinOps?

 Finance/procurement

-Finance and procurement specialists rely on accurate financial reporting and historic billing data to improve accounting and forecasting.
+Finance and procurement professionals rely on accurate financial reporting and historic billing data to improve accounting and forecasting.
 They also use their analytical insights to negotiate rates with cloud vendors.

-Engineering and operations teams work within FinOps to establish cost as a performance metric, and are responsible for building and maintaining FinOps support services.
+Engineering and operations teams work within FinOps to establish cost as a performance metric and are responsible for building and maintaining FinOps support services.
+They are often the highest consumers of cloud resources and therefore need to respond and optimise their solutions to minimise cloud spend.

 FinOps practitioners